MoonPoet/xaprb-src/content/blog/2014/01/16/bose-sennheiser-sony-noise-cancelling-headphones.md

 * They're not very good quality.
 I've worn out two pairs and opted to sell the third pair that Bose sent me as a replacement.
 Various problems occurred, including torn speakers that buzzed and grated.
 I just got tired of sending them back to Bose for servicing.
 * They're more expensive than I think they're worth, especially given the cheap components used.
-* They don't sound bad -- but to my ears they still have the classic Bose fairy-dust processing, which sounds rich and pleasant at first but then fatigues me.
+* They don't sound bad---but to my ears they still have the classic Bose fairy-dust processing, which sounds rich and pleasant at first but then fatigues me.
 * They produce a sensation of suction on the eardrums that becomes uncomfortable over long periods of time.
 * They can't be used in non-cancelling mode.
 In other words, if the battery is dead, they're unusable.
 * On a purely personal note, I think Bose crosses the line into greed and jealousy.
 I know this in part because I used to work at Crutchfield, and saw quite a bit of interactions with Bose.
-As an individual -- well, try selling a pair of these on eBay, and you'll see what I mean.
+As an individual---well, try selling a pair of these on eBay, and you'll see what I mean.
 I had to jump through all kinds of hoops after my first listing was cancelled for using a stock photo that eBay themselves suggested and provided in the listing wizard.
 [Here](http://cgi3.ebay.com/ws/eBayISAPI.dll?ViewUserPage&userid=Bosetracker) is the information the take-down notice directed me to.

 On the plus side, the fit is very comfortable physically, they cancel noise very well, and they're smaller than some other noise-cancelling headphones.
 Also on the plus side, every time I've sent a pair in for servicing, Bose has just charged me $100 and sent me a new pair.